FlagHunter01/documentation.frolov.eu/docs/linux/mail/dmarc.md

 dkim-ed25519._domainkey.domain.com.
 IN TXT "v=DKIM1; k=ed25519; t=y; p=xxx"
 ```

+!!! info "`t=y`"
+    This is a "testing" tag.
+Replace it with `t=s` once you have confirmed that DKIM works as intended.

 !!! warning "Don't forget to increment the serial"

 Restart Exim and Bind.